-High-efficiency (EF 0.62) tank-type gas water heaters generally offer the best value for domestic water heating with relatively steady, continuous-use patterns at the 30% performance level.
+High efficiency (EF = 0.62) tank-type gas water heaters offer the best value for domestic water heating with relatively steady, continuous-use patterns at the 30% performance level.
 If electricity is the energy source for water heating, additional improvements to other areas of the house will likely be needed to achieve the 30% savings levels, because there is very little room for improvement in electric water-heating efficiency compared to the possible efficiency gains using gas-fired technologies.
 Primarily because of their cost, tankless gas and solar water heating systems are not cost effective at the 30% improvement level.
-However, tankless gas systems may become attractive as an option at the higher end of the energy savings range (~39%).

 Simple screw-in CFL substitution is a viable strategy at the 30% level; however, there are questions as to the persistence of energy savings because the homeowner is free to replace the CFL with a traditional incandescent light bulb.
-A High-Performance Lighting (HPL) approach using a full complement of hard-wired, dedicated compact and linear fluorescent fixtures does not appear to be cost effective relative to other energy-savings options for a house at the 30% improvement level, except for areas like California where fluorescent fixtures are required by code.
+A High-Performance Lighting (HPL) approach using a full complement of hard-wired, dedicated compact and linear fluorescent fixtures does not appear to be cost effective relative to other energy saving options for a house at the 30% improvement level.